Gilbocc/cittadinanza/README.md

 1. Accept a OneDrive folder reference as the flow input.
 2. Enumerate all PDF files in that folder.
-3. Extract text from each PDF and aggregate the case material.
+3. Feed document content directly into prompt invocations for stage 1 and stage 3.
 4. Store and version the source prompts in [prompts](prompts).
 5. Compile them before release or push.
 6. Use the compiled prompt files from [prompts/compiled](prompts/compiled) when configuring prompt nodes in Copilot Studio.
+7. Use code execution inside prompt invocations where required by the compiled prompts.
-7. Keep the Python-backed logic embedded via compilation so prompt definitions and business rules remain versioned together.
+8. Keep the Python-backed logic embedded via compilation so prompt definitions and business rules remain versioned together.

 In practice, the flow can be modeled as:

 1. OneDrive trigger or manual folder selection.
 2. File listing for all PDFs inside the folder.
-3. OCR or text extraction for each PDF.
+3. Direct document-content handoff to prompt stages.
 4. Prompt node for classification.
-5. Prompt node for schema mapping.
+5. Prompt node for schema mapping with embedded code execution.
 6. Prompt node for extraction.
-7. Prompt or code-execution node for validation.
+7. Prompt node for validation with embedded code execution.
 8. Prompt node for final field mapping.
 9. Word template population.
 10. Draft sentence storage or delivery.